mbhulin/OrientTutorial/create_the_search_method.md

 ```
 Each edge connects two vertices: **out** specifies the source vertex where the edge comes out and **in** specifies the target vertex where the edge goes into. **out** must be our search object.
 Instead of doing some String-operations and insert the **rid** (record id) of the object into the where condition we use a [prepared query](http://orientdb.com/docs/last/Document-Database.html#prepared-query).
 The '?' in ``where out = ?`` is a parameter that is passed at execution time.

-Since we are only interested in PROB_IS_AT edges leading to a position we add a second condition: the class of the target vertex must be 'Position'.
+Since we are only interested in PROB_IS_AT edges leading to a *Position* we add a second condition: the class of the target vertex must be 'Position'.
 The record attribute ``@class`` returns the class of a vertex.

 Then the query is executed: ``db.command(query1).execute(obj)``

 The result is not a ``List`` but an ``Iterable``.
 So we have to convert it into a list.
-However we not only want to store the positions but also their Score value.
+However we not only want to store the positions but also their *Score* value.
 Hence we define a new class ``PositionScore`` for pairs of position and score.

 ```java
 package operations;